Spiders are creepy crawlers found anywhere, from deserts to jungles and even homes.

 This venom contains an alpha toxin, which affects nerve endings, causing intense burning pain.
 Some people describe the feeling as similar to being burned alive.

-There are no known cases of death caused by black widow spider bites, but several documented instances of paralysis exist.
+Black widow spider bites cause no known cases of death, but several documented instances of paralysis exist.
 In addition, some victims experience respiratory distress.

 Symptoms include vomiting, diarrhea, abdominal cramps, weakness, dizziness, headaches, fever, chills, muscle aches, nausea, and seizures.